Gilead announces steps to expand availability of remdesivir in India | Health

 “We are committed to doing our part to help tackle this crisis.
 Our immediate focus is to help address the needs of patients in India who may benefit from remdesivir as quickly as we can by working together with the government, health authorities and our voluntary licensees,” Mercier said.

-Gilead’s voluntary licensing program for remdesivir, established in May 2020, has already enabled access to the drug for more than 2.3 million people in more than 60 low and middle-income countries.
+Gilead’s voluntary licensing programme for remdesivir, established in May 2020, has already enabled access to the drug for more than 2.3 million people in more than 60 low and middle-income countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)